 Current Graduate Students

 Sidney Brandhorst is a first year PhD student in the School of Sustainability at Arizona State University.
 She completed her Bachelor of Science in Environmental Studies and Sustainability at Michigan State University where she studied food security at the university level.
 In graduate school she hopes to explore the relationship between different environmental shocks in a system and how they impact both the type and level of conflict that happens.
-More specifically, she is interested the conflict characteristics of populations that reside in African drylands.
+More specifically, she is interested in the conflict characteristics of populations that reside in African drylands.

 Xin Wang is a PhD student in Sustainability at ASU.
 She works on dryland sustainability, with particular interest in the effects of natural and anthropogenic processes on dryland ecosystems and landscapes, and how to sustainably utilize the resources in drylands to improve human well-being.
 Xin is also a member of Landscape Ecology & Sustainability Lab at ASU.
 She has earned a BS degree in Ecology from Peking University and a Master of Environmental Management degree from Duke University.